jnand/cortland-guide/pages/privacy.md

 Ensure you have the ability to view SSL cert information:

-?> Goto `chrome://flags/#show-cert-link` in a chrome browser, and make sure the option is checked. *Note* this may not be an option in some versions and will be enabled by default.
+?> Goto `chrome://flags/#show-cert-link` in a chrome browser, and make sure the option is checked. *Note* this may not be an option in some versions and will not be enabled by default.

 To view a cert click the padlock in the URL bar.
 This will trigger a dropdown; click the "Valid" link in the Certificate section.